Eppo-exp/eppo-docs/docs/feature-flagging/concepts/sdk-tags.md

 Tags allow you to organize your flags in the Eppo UI, but SDK tags include an additional benefit.

 Eppo creates a configuration file for the client, but when your program is using hundreds of flags across multiple applications, there may be a concern that you're unnecessarily increasing the size of the configuration file.
-SDK tags allow you to indicate which flags you'd like to include in the configuration file, reducing each the configuration file size.
+SDK tags allow you to indicate which flags you'd like to include in the configuration file, reducing the configuration file size.

 ## Creating and managing tags